 Smoked salmon is one of the great joys of life!
-In my opinion, one of the best types of salmon is cold smoked salmon.
+In my opinion, one of the best types is cold smoked salmon.

 It is the perfect accompaniment to a platter, great with eggs benedict or just fantastic on a cracker with cream cheese.